NatroTeam/NatroMacroDev/README.md

 1. Download the latest version from [here][latest-release-link]
 2. Right click Natro_Macro_vX.X.X.zip and click 'Extract All...'
-3. Open the extracted folder and run 'NATRO_MACRO.exe'
+3. Open the extracted folder and run 'START.bat'

 ## 🫂 Community